xiix0/scam/README.md

-For courage mounteth with occasion.
+The fashion wears out more apparel than the man.
-		-- William Shakespeare, "King John"
+		-- William Shakespeare, "Much Ado About Nothing"